 This is the only one of the walks on the list that is not technically in Dartmoor, but rather, on the outskirts.
 Despite that, you do still get some ponies sightings, and a view in the distance of some tors.

-The walk follows an easy path the whole way, mostly lined with trees.
+The walk starts in the market town of Tavistock, and follows an easy path the whole way, mostly lined with trees.
 Two things that really stand out from this walk are the creepy tunnel and the high bridge.

 The tunnel…it’s a long never ending cave like tunnel walkway, and apart from the light at the very end, it’s pitch black.
 I’ve never experienced that level of darkness, where you can’t see your feet, your hands, or anything really…except that light at the end, which seems to get further away.